Is curated content good for SEO? Short answer – yes. Long answer – that’s what this post is about!

 4. Add Some Additional Editorial Content

-But if you can spare the time, adding some of your own editorial content can be another way to provide value on your site (and build your authority and backlinks).
+Adding some of your own editorial content can be another way to provide value on your site, as well as building your authority and backlinks).

 Some easy ways to do this are to: